Dover Transportation Center: History

 The Boston & Maine Railroad (B&M) opened its first Dover station, a wood-frame structure with a small train shed, in 1842.
 It was replaced by a one-story brick structure on July 15, 1874.
 The B&M ran intercity service to Portland, Maine on its Western Route (now the Pan Am Railways mainline) until January 4, 1965.
 After Portland service ended, a single commute-hour round trip to Dover ran until June 30, 1967, when it was cut back to Haverhill, Massachusetts.

 A new station building was constructed for the introduction of Downeaster service in December 2001.
 C&J Trailways originally used the building, but later constructed their bus station closer to New Hampshire Route 16.
 In October 2018, the city approved a five-year lease of the building to a bagel shop.

 Bus connections

-Bus service is provided by COAST to locations within Dover and the Seacoast Region of New Hampshire as well as UNH Wildcat Transit to Durham and the University of NH.
+Bus service is provided by COAST to locations within Dover and the Seacoast Region of New Hampshire as well as UNH Wildcat Transit to Durham and the University of New Hampshire.